-All engines are fitted with a slick-shifting six-speed manual gearbox as standard.
-The throw is short and direct, with little slack, and a tight, controlled movement.
-An eight-speed automatic is also available depending on the specification, which is a dramatic improvement on the previous Focus’s dual-clutch gearbox, which was slow to react and jerky between shifts.
-The new eight-speed is far smoother, quickly and decisively shifting through the ratios in automatic mode.
+The manual’s throw is short and direct with little slack and a tight, controlled movement while the auto which is a dramatic improvement on the previous Focus’s dual-clutch gearbox, which was slow to react and jerky between shifts.
+The new eight-speed torque converter is far smoother, quickly and decisively shifting through the ratios in automatic mode.

-A second benefit of the automatic is the redesigned centre console as Ford has moved to a small, Jaguar-like rotary gear selector, opening up space in the centre console, but some may find it a little counter intuitive to use.
-Most models are also fitted with paddles behind the steering wheel to change gears manually, but it’s here that the changes can be sluggish and languid when you want to press on.
+A second benefit of the automatic is the redesigned centre console as Ford has moved to a small Jaguar-like rotary gear selector opening up space in the centre console, but some may find it a little counter intuitive to use.
+Most models are also fitted with paddles behind the steering wheel to change gears manually, but it’s now that the changes can be sluggish and languid when you want to press on.

-Diesels, frugal and refined, are up to par, but not class leading.
+The diesels are frugal and relatively refined, but not class leading.
 They are quite happy to trundle along at very low rpm, which you’ll generally do anyway thanks to the long gearing.
 The automatic is a good match, too, and probably the preferable option to the manual if you’re more into a ‘relaxed’ driving style.